jarokaz/tpu-gke-sandbox/README.md

 Cloud Monitoring is used to collect and analyze non-functional performance metrics, and Cloud Logging is used to manage logs produced by training workloads.

 The GKE cluster is configured with Workload Identity.
-Training workloads impersonate an Identity and Access Management service account to access Google Cloud services, such as Google Cloud Storage and Vertex AI TensorBoard.
+Training workloads impersonate an Identity and Access Management (IAM) service account to access Google Cloud services, such as Google Cloud Storage and Vertex AI TensorBoard.

 ## Training workload processing